helldivers-2/api/CONTRIBUTING.md

 ### Be respectful
 Disagreements happen, discussions are perfectly fine (we encourage a healthy discussion even!), however you (and we) are to remain respectful at **all times**.
-While we try to listen to the community whenever possible, please keep in mind that 1. we do this in our free time (and for free nonetheless), and 2. we have the *final* say when it comes to decisions regarding the code that we maintain.
+While we try to listen to the community whenever possible, please keep in mind that 1. we do this in our spare time (for free, to boot!), and 2. we have the *final* say when it comes to decisions regarding the code that we maintain.
 See [Code of conduct](https://github.com/helldivers-2/api?tab=coc-ov-file) for more information on our expectations on the behaviour of our maintainers and community.